pzirnik/SFSCextractor/README.md

 On firefox you need:

 1. browse to about:addons
-2. click on the small gear to the right and select "install addons from file"
+2. click on the small gear to the right and select "debug add-ons"
+3. click on "Load addon temporarily"
-3. select the SFSCextension-0.0.1.zip
+4. select the SFSCextension-0.0.4.zip

 Then run the install script